Table of Contents

 If you’re a WordPress website owner, you’ve likely received annoying spam comments at least once.
 Most of the spam comments come from automated spam bots, and if you don’t moderate them, you’ll find it can reduce your SEO score and significantly slow down your site.

 You may be tempted to leave a backlog of unapproved comments due to the time and effort it takes to review and approve them; however, this can significantly reduce the size of your WordPress database, weighing it down and making your website sluggish.
-To avoid slowing down your page loading times, keep on top of the comments that accumulate on the backend.
+To avoid slowing down your page loading times, keep up with the comments that accumulate on the backend.

 4. Fix broken links

 Broken links are bound to collect over time.
 They are essentially hyperlinks to a webpage that doesn’t exist and will instead display a 404 error page.
-This still requires an HTTP request, so it wastes your page’s load time.
+This still requires an HTTP request, wasting your page’s load time.

 Broken links drain bandwidth by forcing it to run pointless requests, and they’re also one of the surest ways to get a user to leave your site.
-Hence, it would help if you habitually check your site and fix broken links periodically.
+Hence, it would help to check your site and fix broken links periodically habitually.

 5. Use browser caching